Cetomato/HPOretriever/README.md

+On a Linux computer with at least 32GB of physical memory and an Nvidia graphics card with at least 16GB of VRAM, install the Nvidia drivers.

-1. Start Ollama server, install llama3.1:8B model
+Start Ollama server, install llama3.1:8B model, stop proxy.

-2. In R
+In R:

 install.packages("reticulate")